Digital Nomad Life in Norway

 When we asked expats and global nomads about the quality of medical care in Norway, they replied:

 "Don't.
 Pay for private.
 The laid-back laissez faire attitude that seems appealing when talking to Norwegians in coffee shops is quite the opposite when you are ill and need healthcare.
-There is no accountability and often gross errors," explained one expat living in Oslo, Norway.
+There is no accountability and often gross errors," said a member in Oslo.

 What are the pros and cons of living in Norway?

 "Expats and digital nomads often appreciate the high quality of life in Norway, with its stunning natural beauty, excellent infrastructure, and strong social safety net.
 They also enjoy the country's progressive social policies, such as its generous parental leave and gender equality initiatives.
 On the other hand, the high cost of living and the long, dark winters can be a challenge for some.
-Additionally, the language barrier can be a challenge for those who don't speak Norwegian," explained one person living in Norway.
+Additionally, the language barrier can be a challenge for those who don't speak Norwegian," said one digital nomad in Norway.

 About the Author